 The verbs aboyer and japper, used in the phrase above, both mean to bark in French and are used interchangeably.

-Le chien aboie implies that the dog might have a more deep bark but not always.
+Le chien aboie implies that the dog might have a deeper bark, but not always.

 Dogs are popular in France.
-People bring them everywhere, including in restaurants, grocery stores, on the tram and trains too.
+People bring them everywhere, including in restaurants, grocery stores, on the tram and on trains.

-There are also many expressions in the French language that refers to dogs.
+There are also many expressions in the French language that refer to dogs.

 Here are a few fun expressions using the French word aboyer—to bark.